cvc5/ethos/user_manual.md

 Some of the following operators can be defined in terms of the other operators.
 For these operators, we provide the equivalent formulation.
 A signature defining these files can be found in [non-core-eval](#non-core-eval).
-Note however that the evaluation of these operators is handled by more efficient methods internally in the Ethos, that is, they are not treated as syntax sugar internally.
+Note however that the evaluation of these operators is handled by more efficient methods internally in Ethos, that is, they are not treated as syntax sugar internally.

 ### Core operators